 - Safe habits – Drivers always need to prioritize safety in everything they do.
 This means always following at safe distances, traveling at safe speeds (especially in speed-reduced zones), using turn signals, using headlights, and scanning one’s surroundings prior to any vehicle move.

 In addition to teen drivers, there are also other factors that can increase accident rates during summer.
 This includes more out-of-town motorists sharing the roads and highways.
 After all, tourists not familiar with local laws or landscape can make dangerous driving errors that lead to accidents.
 As such, you should protect yourself by always following at a safe distance (since tourist drivers may make sudden moves), driving at safe speeds, and signaling your intent.

 While summer poses unique risks on our roads that demands increased vigilance, even the most precautious driver can fall victim to negligence.
 When you suffer harm in a preventable car accident caused by another’s negligent or careless act, you have a right to recover your damages by pursuing a personal injury claim against the at-fault party.
-At Salvador Phillips, PLLC, our Phoenix personal injury lawyers can help you get started.
+At Salvador Law Group, our Phoenix personal injury lawyers can help you get started.
 Contact us for a free consultation!